moremeyou/Obsidian-Tag-Buddy/README.md

 ## Obsidian Tag Buddy
-A collection of tag functionalities for Obsidian.
+Edit your tags without switching to edit mode!
+Tag Buddy is a collection of tag functionalities for Obsidian.

-#### Use 1: Remove tag in-line
+#### Use 1: Remove tag in reading mode
-Quickly remove, edit or convert your tags in the active note, embeded note or generated tag-summary blocks.
+Quickly remove, edit or convert your tags in the active note, embeded note or generated tag summary blocks.
 Hold ctrl/cmd+click to preserve the native functionality (tag search).

-#### Use 2: Remove child tags in-line
+#### Use 2: Remove child tags
-If a tag has children, Use 1 will progressively remove them before removing the tag completely.
+If a tag has children, Use 1 will progressively remove the deepest child first.

 #### Use 3: Convert tag to text
-OPT/ALT+CLICK removes the hash from the tag text.
+OPT/ALT+CLICK removes the hash (converts the tag to text).

-#### Use 4: Remove/edit/convert tags in generated tag summary blocks
+#### Use 4: Render a summary of any tags.
+Tags rendered in this summary are also editable.
-Tags are editable in the active note, embeded notes AND when rendered using a tag-summary code block.
+Tags are editable in the active note, natively embeded notes AND when rendered using a tag summary code block.
 Use this syntax:
 ````markdown
 ```tag-summary
 tags: #tag1 #tag2 // search for notes with blocks that have these tags